 This group of aerial photographs presents shapes, forms, textures created mainly by the hand of man.
 The artificial elements create counterpoints to nature’s creations, thus contributing to the overall structure of each photograph.

 Where the water meets the land creates an ever-changing boundary.
 Even when captured at a fraction of a second speed, the shoreline offers a dynamic presence.
 This group of photographs focuses mainly on this boundary and the elements that define the shoreline.

 The moving shoreline due to tidal forces interacts with the environment to help create salt marshes.
-This transition zone between salt water and land is populated with halophilic plants that not only tolerate salt but thrive in that environment.
+This transition zone between saltwater and land is populated with halophilic plants that not only tolerate salt but thrive in that environment.
 In time, the plant coverage becomes too dense for the tidewater to recede quickly and creates a friendly environment for mosquito larvae.
 To speed up the drainage, the Army Core of Engineers cut drainage lines that contribute to the formation of interesting patterns.

-The tidal movement of water through intricate land boundaries and marshes help to create swirling patterns on the sand and shallow water.
+The tidal movement of water through intricate land boundaries and marshes helps to create swirling patterns on the sand and shallow water.
 The resulting patterns are mostly the work of nature except where human touch introduced new elements like piers that affect the fluid dynamics.